cloud-elements/devportal/docs/products/formulas/how-it-works.md

 > **NOTE:** Minimum `scheduled` frequency is 15 minutes.

+Once the formula is triggered, the sequence of steps will begin executing.
+The first step that will be run is whatever step you have defined as the `onSuccess` step in your trigger.

 ## Steps
 A formula is typically made up of many different types of steps that, when combined, accomplish some specific workflow.
 Steps are laid out as a binary tree, with one branch being what step to run upon success and the other branch being what step to run upon failure.
+A formula execution comes to an end when no next step is defined.

 We currently support the following types of steps: